AllenInstitute/All-active-Workflow/Unified/README.md

 ### Running the optimization jobs using shared conda environment on NERSC

-The location of the main code base on NERSC filesystem is
+The location of the main code base for Optimization on NERSC filesystem is

 `/project/projectdirs/m2043/AIBS/ani/Unified/`